peteclark82/node-fluid/README.md

 This is a useful extension to the popular [Async](https://github.com/caolan/async) module.

-NOTE: Fluid.js will only wrap methods which implement the following asynchronous signature:-
+NOTE: Fluid.js will only wrap methods that implement the following asynchronous signature:-

 	function(options, callback) -> callback(err, result)